What should you know before commissioning a video for your business?

 • Longer documentation: 3–6 minutes

-The most important thing is that the video says what it needs to say - clearly and without filler.
-I'm happy to help you cut to the core and find the right balance.
+The most important thing is that the video conveys its message clearly and concisely.
+I'm happy to help you get to the heart of the matter and find the right balance.

-Once we've recorded, I edit the video and deliver it in the formats you need - for web, social media and internal systems.
+Once we've recorded the footage, I'll edit the video and deliver it in the formats you need – suitable for web, social media, and internal systems.

 You usually get:

-• A pre-cut version with graphics, subtitles and music
+• A fully edited version with graphics, subtitles, and music

-You have full usage rights to all material - also for future use.
+You have full rights to use all the material, including for future purposes.

 Ready for the next step?

 If you're considering a video production, you don't need to have everything figured out from the start.
-The most important thing is that we talk about the purpose and target audience - we'll take it from there.
+The most important thing is that we discuss the purpose and target audience together – we'll take it from there.

 Lasse Lundberg Andreasen